testingbot/webdriverio-examples/webdriver/examples/cucumberjs/README.md

 ## Run tests on TestingBot
 To start running your tests on TestingBot, please make sure you have set the two necessary environment variables (`TB_KEY` and `TB_SECRET`).
-These variables contain your TestingBot key and secret, which you can obtain for free from [TestingBot](https://testingbot.com).
+These variables contain your TestingBot Key and Secret, which you can obtain for free from [TestingBot](https://testingbot.com).

     npm run test.testingbot